All in One View

 Numerous different issue tracking systems exist - both commercial and open-source, integrated and stand-alone.

-GitHub integrates issue tracking into their version control system.
-Every project on GitHub can enable an integrated issue tracker.
+GitHub integrates issue tracking right into version control: every project on GitHub can enable an issue tracker, reached from the Issues tab in the repository’s navigation bar.

 - How many issues are currently open?